 - Drive steadily and don’t hit the gas too hard

-- Never drive or park up off-road or wild camp
+- Never park off-road or wild camp

 - Protect the wild places and stick to the path